EzequielEstima/app_challenge_2024/README.md

 App to simulate a very simple ticket management system (CRUD operations)

-Challenge given in my curricular intership at N4IT to introduce the React framework (frontend), ASP.NET Core (backend)
+Challenge given in my curricular intership at N4IT to introduce the React framework (frontend) and ASP.NET Core (backend)